The Horror of Philosophy - Eugene Thacker

 “Let him deceive me as much as he wishes, he will never bring it about that I am nothing as long as I think I am something.
 Thus, having weighed up everything adequately, it must finally be state that this proposition ‘I am, I exist’ is necessarily true whenever it is stated by me or conceived in my mind.”
 Descartes

-This book is more focused than the first, but because it concentrates more on philosophy it is hard, slow going to someone who hasn’t studied philosophy before!
-Unsurprisingly, the chapter relating to darkness resonated with me a lot.
+This book is more focused than the first, but because it concentrates more on philosophy it is hard, slow going to someone who hasn’t studied philosophy!
+After Tom's question to me, the chapter relating to darkness resonated with me a lot.
 Who is afraid of the dark?
 Why are you afraid of the dark?
 What is the dark?
 If the dark is an absence of something (light) then it is nothing…so how can you be scared of nothing?
 Why as children, do we learn to fear the dark, requiring night lights and other talismans to protect us from harm during the night from what H P Lovecraft called the “whisperer in the darkness?”

 A good gothic horror will be filled with darkness…dark houses, things lurking in the shadows of candlelit rooms…what is it that dwells in the darkness and why do we scare ourselves silly over it?
-(Yup you guessed it, I love wandering around a good graveyard when it goes twilight and the only thing that scares me is not the bodies in the ground, but the real life horror of bumping into living breathing humans who might be axe wielding maniacs.
-I’m far more worried by the living than the dead.)
+(I enjoy wandering around a graveyard or woods when it goes twilight.
+I'm not scared of the bodies in the ground, but the real life horror of bumping into a living breathing axe wielding person.
+I’m far more concerned about the living than the dead.)

 “Above all, black says this: I don’t bother you – don’t bother me.”
 Yamamoto